yunyunwudal/researchlab/contact/index.md

 ### Join the Team

 We are currently recruiting graduate and undergraduate students.
-If you are interested in joining, please e-mail your CV to Dr. Wu.<br>
+If you are interested in joining, please e-mail your CV to Dr. Wu at email address: <br>
-Email address:
 {%
   include button.html
   type="email"